|

 On Lake

 Wakatipu, and surrounding rivers, activities like jetboating, rafting and the unique Hydro Attack, are guaranteed to thrill, all the while framed with the backdrop of those glorious mountains.
-The Dart River adventure is something special.
+The Dart River adventure is something special, and takes you on a back country oddysey into some of the most pristine wilderness country imaginable.

 As a hiking destination, Queenstown has so many options close to town.
 Queenstown Hill and the Ben Lomond Track offer rewarding climbs with snapshots of panoramic vistas that will forever remain imprinted on your mind.
 You can see more on our "5 Best Short Walks in Queenstown" page.